xamidev/blankos/README.md

 - [Bran's Kernel Development Tutorial](http://www.osdever.net/bkerndev/index.php)
 - Ralf Brown's Interrupt List
 - the [little book about OS development](https://littleosbook.github.io/) by Erik Helin and Adam Renberg

-### ⚠️ Disclaimer

-This is a hobbyist operating system kernel and it comes without any warranty whatsoever!
-It isn't capable of anything really.
-Feedback and contributions are highly appreciated!

 ### Roadmap